Representing People Injured By Defective Products

 If you or a loved one has been injured due to a defective product, you have the right to take action and pursue compensation for all losses arising out of your injury.
 Knowledgeable legal counsel can be instrumental in helping you accomplish your objectives.

-The law firm of Britcher Leone, LLC, is based in Glen Rock and Morristown.
+The law firm of Britcher, Leone & Sergio, LLC, is based in Glen Rock and Morristown.
 Our lawyers are able to represent people throughout New Jersey in a wide range of product liability lawsuits.
 We handle a wide range of product liability lawsuits, including those involving:

 - Defective power tools